 You can initiate or halt data collection by starting or stopping the Tempurity Server program by clicking on the Tempurity Server icon in the Tempurity Taskbar.
-The server must be restarted every time that there is a configuration change.
+The server must be restarted every time that there is a configuration change that needs to go into effect.
 While usually the restart is handled in the Tempurity Server Configuration Utility, there are times where it is convenient to use the Taskbar for this purpose.